rshah02/CMPE273/LAB3/Readme.md

-## LAB:3 Prototype of canvas application using graphql server and React js
+## LAB:3 Prototype of canvas application using GraphQL, Node.js and React.js